paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 ### Statutory Notes

 #### References in Text
 The Internal Revenue Code of 1939, referred to in subsec. (h)(3)(C), is act Feb.
 10, 1939, ch.
 2, 53 Stat.
-1, as amended.
-Prior to the enactment of the Internal Revenue Code of 1986 [formerly I.R.C.
+1. Prior to the enactment of the Internal Revenue Code of 1986 [formerly I.R.C.
 1954], the 1939 Code was classified to former Title 26, Internal Revenue Code.
 For table of comparisons of the 1939 Code to the 1986 Code, see Table I preceding [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).

 #### Prior Provisions
 A prior section 6110 was renumbered 6116 of this title.